Privacy Policy

 3. How Anomaly Detection Works

 Our CLI securely transmits encrypted scan data to our servers for real-time anomaly detection.
 The analysis identifies potential anomalies (such as retry loops or excessive thinking) by examining patterns in token usage, timing, and content.
-After processing, only metadata and boolean detection flags are stored—the actual prompts, code, and responses are immediately discarded and never retained.
+After processing, only metadata and boolean detection flags are stored—the actual prompts, code, and responses are never retained.
+Session metadata is encrypted and retained for up to 90 days, then automatically deleted.

 4. Data Storage, Security, and Retention